South Sudan

 BACKGROUND:

-Frequent sub-national clashes in South Sudan threaten populations in various parts of the country.
-For several years senior political and military leaders have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
+For the first time since the country gained independence in 2011, South Sudan is scheduled to hold presidential elections on 22 December 2024.
+Ongoing grave human rights violations and abuses, as well as persistent inter-communal violence, pose significant threats to the electoral process, as populations in various parts of the country face frequent sub-national clashes.
+For several years, senior political and military leaders have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
 In several parts of the country, tensions between the two main political parties, the Sudan People’s Liberation Movement and the SPLM-In Opposition, over access to resources and political appointments have also culminated in violent clashes and triggered serious human rights violations, including widespread sexual violence, particularly against women and girls.

-Some herding and farming communities, who have a history of competing over resources, continue to engage in violent inter-communal clashes, as well as cattle raiding and revenge killings.
+Some herding and farming communities, who have a history of competing over resources, also continue to engage in violent clashes, including cattle raiding and revenge killings.
 The increasing scarcity of resources as a result of climate change has exacerbated this fighting.
-During the last quarter of 2023, the UN Mission in South Sudan (UNMISS) documented 862 victims of inter-communal and political violence, including 406 people killed, 293 injured, 100 abducted and 63 subjected to sexual violence.
+During the first quarter of 2024, the UN Mission in South Sudan (UNMISS) documented 913 victims of inter-communal and political violence, including 468 people killed, 328 injured, 70 abducted and 47 subjected to sexual violence.
+Civilians in Warrap State suffered the highest rates of violence, followed by Jonglei and Eastern Equatoria States.

-Ongoing instability has its origins in a war that resulted in an estimated 400,000 people killed between December 2013 and August 2015 as the Sudan People’s Liberation Army (SPLA) and armed rebels from the opposition SPLA-In Opposition perpetrated war crimes and crimes against humanity, including extrajudicial killings, torture, child abductions and sexual violence.
-Despite the signing of numerous peace agreements between 2015 and 2018, intermittent fighting and ethnic violence continued.
-In September 2018 a Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS), brokered by IGAD, was signed by parties to the conflict – including President Salva Kiir and then former Vice President and opposition leader Riek Machar – formally ending the civil war.
+Ongoing instability traces back to a war between December 2013 and August 2015 that killed an estimated 400,000 people, during which the Sudan People’s Liberation Army (SPLA) and armed rebels from the opposition SPLA-In Opposition perpetrated war crimes and crimes against humanity, including extrajudicial killings, torture, child abductions and sexual violence.
+Despite several peace agreements between 2015 and 2018, intermittent fighting and ethnic violence continued.
+In September 2018 a Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS) was signed by parties to the conflict – including President Salva Kiir and then former Vice President and opposition leader Riek Machar – formally ending the civil war.
 The subsequent formation of the Transitional Government of National Unity (TGoNU) in 2020 provided an opportunity to address divisions and support sustainable solutions to the conflict.
 However, bitter disagreements between and within parties of the TGoNU have widened divisions and further exacerbated tensions at the local level.
+The security forces remain aligned with different factions of the peace agreement, and many have not yet undergone training or been integrated into a unified command structure.

-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), over 9 million people – more than two thirds of the population – need humanitarian assistance.
-OCHA has reported that the most vulnerable, including women, children, the elderly and disabled, are bearing the brunt of the prolonged crisis as ongoing clashes exacerbate the humanitarian situation.
-An estimated 2 million people remain internally displaced and 2.28 million have fled to neighboring countries.
+According to the UN Office for the Coordination of Humanitarian Affairs, over 9 million people – more than two thirds of the population – need humanitarian assistance.
+An estimated 2 million people remain internally displaced and 2.27 million have fled to neighboring countries.

 RECENT DEVELOPMENTS:

-During April the UN Security Council (UNSC) reviewed the conclusions of a UN assessment regarding the country’s election preparedness and mandated UNMISS to provide electoral assistance, including support to voter education programs for the prevention and response to election violence.
+In April, after reviewing the conclusions of a UN assessment regarding the country’s election preparedness, the UN Security Council (UNSC) mandated UNMISS to provide electoral assistance, including support to voter education programs for the prevention and response to election-related violence.

 ANALYSIS:

 The repeated failure to uphold multiple peace agreements, continued political competition and mobilization of armed groups show a lack of genuine commitment to a political solution by South Sudan’s leaders.
-Political leaders have continued to focus on the preservation of their personal power, allowing mistrust to reinvigorate ethnic tensions and fuel violence across the country.
+Their focus on preserving personal power allowed mistrust to reinvigorate ethnic tensions and fuel violence across the country.
 Delays in reforming the security sector appear to be a deliberate strategy by President Kiir to retain dominance.
 The disappearance of civic and political space diminishes opportunities for civilians to participate in constitution-making, transitional justice, national elections and other essential democratic processes and may give rise to grievances that become a trigger for atrocity crimes.
+Without careful management and electoral preparedness, there is a heightened risk of violence and atrocities in the months leading up to and in the aftermath of the elections.

 The influx of small arms, light weapons and ammunition during South Sudan’s civil war has increased the enduring risk of atrocities, with the accessibility of weapons to civilians and youth groups making inter-communal clashes more deadly.
 The armed conflict and continued violations of ceasefire agreements underline the importance of the UNSC-imposed arms embargo and targeted sanctions.